 In this quick autumn photography tutorial we’ll explain everything you need to know to capture brilliant autumnal images right on your doorstep.

 When you think of great autumn locations your mind probably conjures up images of amber forest canopies in New England or golden Swedish landscapes.
-But there are plenty of great autumnal scenes to be captured right here at home.
+But there are plenty of great autumnal scenes to be captured right here at home in the UK.

 Your garden or yard may not look like the ideal autumn location at first glance, but with the right techniques and a creative eye, you’ll be surprised at what you can achieve.